sudhakavya/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex3_Ticketing_System.md

     ![](Images/image273.png)

-1. Leave the browser and all existing tabs open on LON-CL1 for the next task.
+1. Leave the browser and all existing tabs open on **VM-Deployment-ID** for the next task.

 ### Task 4 - Create filtered views for targeted viewing